hernantz/blog/content/its-the-competition-stupid.md

 termine logrando los mejores resultados, puede pasar que alguien tenga mas suerte, mas influencias, o haya estado bajo tierra cuando cayo el metiorito.

+"tragedy of the commons"

+The more you limit compteition and experimentation, even with good intentions, the more you harm your chances of prosperity.

 Monopolies:
 A career open to all talents: every person should not have artificial impositions or obstacles that prevent